Trading options with CFDs

 When you buy an option contract, you aren't physically buying anything – no asset is actually transferred.

 When you decide to exercise an option, on the grounds that doing so will earn you a profit, it gives you the right to buy the underlying asset from the option seller.
 At IG we’ll settle this with a cash payment.

 Options are flexible and allow you to trade a huge number of assets.
 Like futures, options can be used to buy and sell assets that would cause logistical issues, such as oil or gold.

 With IG options, for example, you can trade assets such as:

-- Forex including major pairs like EUR/USD, GBP/USD, USD/JPY and EUR/JPY
+- Forex including major pairs like EUR/USD, GBP/USD, USD/JPY and EUR/GBP

-- Shares including a selection of leading US equities*
+- Shares including FTSE® 100 stocks and a selection of leading US equities*

-- Stock indices including Wall Street and S&P 500
+- Stock indices including the FTSE 100 and Wall Street

 - Commodities including metals and energies